 Congratulations…you’re having a baby!
 There are a great number of ways that moms-to-be can increase the chances of a healthy pregnancy.
-I am going to share with you some basic tips and advice for a healthy pregnancy.
+I am going to share with you some important pregnancy tips for first time moms.

 1. For A Healthy Pregnancy, Choose A Healthcare Provider

 One of the first things you should do when you find out you are pregnant is to find a good healthcare provider.
 This can be done with a little research and some phone calls.
 First, ask around.
 Your friends and family will have suggestions on who to see, as well as who not to see for your pregnancy.
 Also, do some online research.
 The Internet is a great tool for gathering information on just about anything, including finding a physician.
 There are sites that rate doctors, based on patient reviews, peer reviews, and legal action.

 After you narrow it down to a couple, interview them either on the phone, or in person.
 Write down some questions ahead of time to ask, and pay careful attention to the answers.
 If you are comfortable with what you have read, as well as what you have heard directly from them, you might have just found the right doctor to bring your little one into the world.

 Most importantly for a healthy pregnancy, go to your prenatal appointments.
 They can detect any problems early on, to prevent it from becoming a more serious problem later on.